fourstix/Elfos-video/README.md

   * **CharSet.asm** - Write the character set to the display.
 Use the CharSet.bat batch file to assemble CharSet demo.
   * **SpriteDemo.asm** - Draw sprites on the display.
 Use the SpriteDemo.bat batch file to assemble SpriteDemo.
   * **StringTest.asm** - Write various strings to the display.
 Use the StringTest.bat batch file to assemble StringTest demo.
+* **PixelDemo.asm** - Draw pixels on the display.
+Use the PixelDemo.bat batch file to assemble PixelDemo.
   * **bios.inc** - Include file for Elf/OS bios definitions from [rileym65/Elf-BIOS](https://github.com/rileym65/Elf-BIOS)
   * **kernel.inc** - Include file for Elf/OS kernel definitions from [rileym65/Elf-Elfos-Kernel](https://github.com/rileym65/Elf-Elfos-Kernel)
   * **StdDefs.asm** - standard definitions and macros used in assembly source files.